ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/ballerina-ffi.md

 void push(E e);
 ```

-Here, are the corresponding Ballerina functions that are linked to these methods.
+Below are the corresponding Ballerina functions that are linked to these methods.

 ```ballerina
 function pop(handle arrayDequeObj) returns handle = @java:Method {